Four Hills Tournament: Records

 Janne Ahonen is the only ski jumper to have won the tournament five times, with wins in 1998–99, 2002–03, 2004–05, 2005–06 and 2007–08.
 Jens Weißflog was the first ski jumper to reach four wins, winning the tournament in 1984, 1985, 1991 and 1996.
-Helmut Recknagel, Bjørn Wirkola and Kamil Stoch have the next best record, winning three titles each.
+Helmut Recknagel, Bjørn Wirkola, Kamil Stoch and Ryōyū Kobayashi have the third best record, winning three titles each.
 Wirkola's victories came in three consecutive years (1967–1969), a record still uncontested.

 Janne Ahonen's fourth victory in 2005–06 was also the first time the tournament victory was shared, with Jakub Janda, who claimed his first Four Hills Tournament crown.

 Jens Weißflog and Bjørn Wirkola have both won ten Four Hills Tournament events.
 Janne Ahonen and Gregor Schlierenzauer are next with nine victories, followed by Ryōyū Kobayashi with eight.

 In 2000–01, the 49th edition of the tournament, Adam Małysz beat second placed Janne Ahonen by 104.4 points.
 This is the biggest winning margin in the tournament's history.
 He also won all four qualifications that year.
 The following year Sven Hannawald became the first person to win all four competitions in a single season.
-In 2017-18 Kamil Stoch has repeated Hannawald's record and year after, Ryoyu Kobayashi became the third person to win all four events.
+In 2017-18 Kamil Stoch has repeated Hannawald's record and year after, Ryōyū Kobayashi became the third person to win all four events.

-Three nations each have sixteen victories: Austria, Finland and Germany (including nine victories earned by ski jumpers from East Germany, four - from West Germany and three - from unified German team).
+Austria currently holds the record for the number of overall victories (with seventeen).
+Two nations each have sixteen victories: Finland and Germany (including nine victories earned by ski jumpers from East Germany, four – from West Germany and three – from unified German team).
 Fourth is Norway with eleven victories.
-Poland has five victories, Japan has three victories.
+Poland has five victories, Japan has four victories.
 Czechoslovakia and one of its successors the Czech Republic have two victories altogether, as have Slovenia.
-USSR has a single victory.
+Soviet Union has a single victory.